AnaBolshakova/AnaBolshakova/README.md

 ### Hi there 👋

-Hi, I'm Anastasiia from Russia and I'm currenly learning to become an Android Developer.
+Hi, I'm Anastasiia from Russia and I'm an Android Developer in making.

 Skills: Java / Kotlin